Fyresdal Municipality: Transportation

-The Vest-Telemark airport, Fyresdal is located in Moland, with a nearby hotel.
+The Vest-Telemark airport, Fyresdal is located in the village of Fyresdal, with a nearby hotel.
 This is a joint operation under the name Airparc Fyresdal.
 Fyresdal has bus connections with the town centres of Skien and Porsgrunn in Telemark county; Arendal in Agder county; Bergen in Vestland county; Haugesund in Rogaland county; and to the capital, Oslo.
 A bus also travels every school day of the year between Fyresdal and Dalen, the municipal centre of the neighboring Tokke Municipality.

 Geography

-The municipality of Fyresdal consists of several little villages north of Moland, in the main valley of Fyresdal, and on the western and southeastern shores of Fyresvatnet, one of Norway's deepest lakes.
-Moland is the location of the municipal council, the school, the community house, kindergartens, the home for the elderly, and most of the commercial enterprises in the municipality.
-Moland is the most heavily populated aea of Fyresdal.
+Fyresdal Municipality consists of several little villages north of Moland, in the main valley of Fyresdalen, and on the western and southeastern shores of Fyresvatnet, one of Norway's deepest lakes.
+The highest point in the municipality is the 1283.7 m tall mountain Napuren, a tri-point on the border of Tokke Municipality, Valle Municipality, and Fyresdal Municipality.

+The village of Moland (also called Fyresdal) is the location of the municipal council, the school, the community house, kindergartens, the home for the elderly, and most of the commercial enterprises in the municipality.
+Moland is the most heavily populated area of Fyresdal.

 Fyresdal is among the westernmost municipalities in Telemark.
-It borders the municipalities of Tokke, Kviteseid, and Nissedal in Telemark county.
-It also shares borders with the municipalities of Åmli, Bygland, and Valle in Agder county.
+Tokke Municipality lies to the north, Kviteseid Municipality lies to the northeast, Nissedal Municipality lies to the east, Åmli Municipality (in Agder county) lies to the south, Bygland Municipality (in Agder county) lies to the southwest, and Valle Municipality (in Agder county) lies to the west.